NelsonCory/TwinstickGame/README.md

 This game requires two gamepads in order to play.

 ## How to Run
 This game requires Python 3 to be installed.
-If python installed, execute run.bat.
+If python is installed, execute run.bat.

 ## Contributors
 Raine Taylor - Programming, Music<br>